Ayoh - Shop now

 7 customers mention "Effectiveness"7 positive0 negative

-Customers find the mnemonics useful for learning.
+Customers find the book effective.

 "...So, both in terms of efficiency and effectiveness, mnemonics improve learning and our ability to manipulate and apply knowledge...."
 Read more